“REMINDS ME OF 'TO KILL A MOCKINGBIRD' ... finding your books is like finding a rare jewel. I don’t want them to end. You are a treasure as a writer.”

 “Abit, you get on home, son,” Sheriff Brower said.
 “Don’t go bothering Ms. Kincaid right now.”

-“Go to hell, Brower.
+“Get lost, Brower.
 I don’t need your stupid advice.”
 Okay, that was just what I wanted to say.
 What I really said was, “I don’t plan on bothering Della.”
-I used her first name to piss him off; kids were supposed to use grownups’ last names.
+I used her first name to get under his skin; kids were supposed to use grownups’ last names.
 Then I added, “And I don’t bother her.
 She likes me.”

 But he was already churning dust in the driveway, speeding on to the road.